LibreCAD/docs/guides/blocks.rst

    - Blocks inserted from the **Block List**:

-      #.
-A block can be placed at a different locations, scale, and/or rotation angle, and also be placed in an array.
+      - A block can be placed at a different locations, scale, and/or rotation angle, and also be placed in an array.
-      #.
-Blocks inserted from the same block in the **Block List** is called an *instance*.
+      - Blocks inserted from the same block in the **Block List** is called an *instance*.
 If a block is inserted from the same block multiple times all *instances* of the block are linked.  **Changes to one instance of the block will be reflected in all instances of that block.**

    - Blocks inserted from the **Library Browser**:

-      #.
-Each block can be placed at a different location, rotation angle and/or scale.
+      - Each block can be placed at a different location, rotation angle and/or scale.
-      #.
-Blocks inserted multiple times will create a new instance of the block in the **Block List** each time it is inserted.
+      - Blocks inserted multiple times will create a new instance of the block in the **Block List** each time it is inserted.
 After the initial insertion, the blocks will numbered sequentially (e.g. *BlockName*, *BlockName-0*, *BlockName-1*, ...)
 The inserted blocks will be independent of each other.

+Blocks can also be inserted from menu-bar by selecting **File -> Import -> Block**.
+An imported block appears in the **Block List**.
+If the same block is imported, a new instance of the block is created in the **Block List**.

 .. _ugBlocksList: